samestrin/media-library-tools/plex-api/README.md

 - **Self-contained**: No external dependencies, uses only Python standard library
 - **Zero installation**: Download, make executable, and run immediately

+## Banner System

+All Plex API tools display a consistent ASCII art banner by default that identifies them as part of the media-library-tools project.
+Banner display can be controlled via:

+- `--no-banner` flag for one-time suppression
+- `QUIET_MODE=true` global configuration for permanent suppression
+- Automatic suppression in non-interactive environments (cron, CI/CD)

 ## Tools

 ### `plex_server_episode_refresh`